AlexYegupov/eslint-config-test/README.md

-project to test @wttsolutions/eslint-config usage
+project to test new LOCALLY @wttsolutions/eslint-config(see package.json->resolutions)